jfdev001/PDEMethods/README.md

 [23] Nikishkov.
 (2007).
 "Basics of the Domain Decomposition Method for Finite Element Analysis" in Mesh Partitioning Techniques and Domain.
 Decomposition Methods

+[24] Sistek, J. and Oberhuber, T. Acceleration of a parallel BDDC solver by using graphics processing units on subdomains.
+The International Journal of High
+Performance Computing Applications.
+2023; 37(2):151-164.